Lawsuit Investigation: Jeep, Dodge Heating & AC Problems

 Consumers Complain About Heat, AC Not Working

-A number of consumers have posted online about the problems they’ve experienced with their Jeep and Dodge vehicles.
+A number of consumers have posted online about problems they’ve experienced with their Jeep and Dodge vehicles.
 Some of these complaints can be read below [sic throughout].

 Just replaced heater core dodge journey 2010 problem was hot air driver side less hot air passenger side find out by openning the heater core that almost half of it was clogged on passenger side of the core.”